 This helps to reduce waste and the need to slaughter more animals to feed both humans AND pets.

-If every one of the millions of dogs and cats in the U.S. were fed homemade foods with human cuts of meat - it'd be like feeding additional millions of humans.
+If every one of the millions of dogs and cats in the U.S. were fed homemade foods with human cuts of meat - it'd be like feeding an additional millions of humans.

 To lessen the strain, it’s perfectly fine and encouraged to use less desirable cuts of muscle meat like heart or tough cuts full of cartilage that humans tend not to eat.